nikodunk/blog/content/how-to-chain-functions-with-await-async.md

   let courseEmail = await getEmailOfCourseWithCourseId(courseId); // async
-  let saveToCloudDone = await saveToCloudFirestore(fields, courseId, courseEmail); // async, will wait to run until courseEmail is defined let sendEmailDone = await sendEmailInSendgrid(fields, courseEmail); // async, also will wait to run until courseEmail is defined await res.send(saveToCloudDone, sendEmailDone) // will wait until emailPromiseDone and savePromiseDone are defined (ie. their functions are done) to send().
-If sendEmail fails, it won't send() – so the cloud function will refire.
+  let saveToCloudDone = await saveToCloudFirestore(fields, courseId, courseEmail); // async, will wait to run until courseEmail is defined let sendEmailDone = await sendEmailInSendgrid(fields, courseEmail); // async, also will wait to run until courseEmail is defined res.send(saveToCloudDone, sendEmailDone) // will wait until saveToCloudDone and sendEmailDone are defined (ie. their functions are done) to send().
+If sendEmail fails, it won't send() and the cloud function will refire.
 });

 // helper functions